How to Grow SaaS Sales Without Increasing Spending – 3 Most Common Problems Of Over 55 SaaS Companies

 Let’s discuss the actual problems we come across.

 Many businesses don’t understand that their users (who often fragment into various groups) will have different set of questions and problems as they move along the sales funnel.
 Instead of applying the right language and trying to answer their questions globally, the right buyer questions need to be addressed at the right time of the buying process.

-After reading some great resourced but together by David Skok on how to map buyer journeys, we started to build on this concept to really drill down on each persona to orchestrate a high-performing sales funnel, mapped to specific buyer questions of that stage.
+After reading some great resourced but together by David Skok (VC, Matrix Partners) on how to map buyer journeys, we started to build on this concept to really drill down on each persona to orchestrate a high-performing sales funnel, mapped to specific buyer questions of that stage.

-This is how mostly businesses see the sales process, it’s important to remember that this is the vendor’s perspective.
+This is how most businesses see the sales process, it’s important to remember that this is the vendor’s perspective.

 The journey can look like this, where: